rlk/site/courses/csc3102/homework3.md

 	&emsp;&emsp; else
 	&emsp;&emsp;&emsp; replace($w$, $w$.right)

-1. (15 points) Assume an AVL tree data as defined in Chapter 10 of the textbook.
+1. (15 points) Assume an AVL tree as defined in Chapter 10 of the textbook.
 Beginning again with an empty tree, draw the tree after each of the above operations.

 1. (5 points) Give a series of insertions that produces each of the following binary trees.